qinyicong/BoardXDoc/wiki/Tools/GeneratePersonaMap.md

 ### 4. Collaboration Features

 Teamwork makes the dream work, right?
 BoardX Tools enables seamless collaboration.
-Share your persona maps with team members for feedback and brainstorming, ensuring everyone’s on the same page.
+Share your persona maps with team members for feedback and brainstorming, ensuring everyone's on the same page.

 ## How to Generate Persona Maps with BoardX Tools